chang-group/bkit/docs/source/index.rst

 ===============================

-BKiT is a Python package for analysis of molecular dynamics (MD) data using the milestoning framework.
-Currently, BKiT facilitates the estimation of *Markovian* milestoning models from *existing* MD trajectory data.
+BKiT is a Python package for analysis of molecular dynamics (MD) trajectories using the milestoning framework.

 .. toctree::